 Admissions from elective surgery waiting lists

-- there were 623,000 admissions from public hospital elective surgery waiting lists – 99% of which were elective admissions for the intended procedure and 1% of which were admitted as emergency patients because the patient’s condition deteriorated or for other reasons
+- there were 735,500 admissions from public hospital elective surgery waiting lists – 99% of which were elective admissions for the intended procedure and 1% of which were emergency admissions because the patient’s condition deteriorated or for other reasons

 - Principal referral and women’s and children’s hospitals and Public acute group A hospitals accounted for approximately three‑quarters of all admissions from elective surgery waiting lists (40% and 34%, respectively)

-- 4.2% of admissions from public hospital elective surgery waiting lists were for people reported as being of Aboriginal and/or Torres Strait Islander origin who represent 3.8% of the Australian population.
+- 4.4% of admissions from public hospital elective surgery waiting lists were for First Nations people, who represent 3.8% of the Australian population.

-The change in the number of elective surgery admissions, from 2020–21 to 2021–22, was not uniform across Australia.
-In NSW, admissions decreased by 27%, while admissions increased in Tasmania by 11%.
-This is likely due to the disproportionate impact COVID-19 had on each state and territory.
+The change in the number of elective surgery admissions, from 2021–22 to 2022–23, was not uniform across Australia.
+In the ACT, admissions decreased by 9.9%, while admissions increased in Victoria by 29%.

 Additions to elective surgery waiting lists